 In 1929, the base of Mt.
-Tamalpais-specifically the community of Mill Valley-experienced a significant fire known as the Great Mill Valley Fire.
-That fire's footprint is now developed with approximately 1,100 homes (with an "improvement" assessed value of \$1.64 billion) which have significantly altered the natural vegetation through urban and suburban development.
+Tamalpais, specifically the community of Mill Valley, experienced a significant fire known as the Great Mill Valley Fire.
+That fire's footprint is now developed with approximately 1,100 homes (with an "improvement" assessed value of \$1.75 billion) which have significantly altered the natural vegetation through urban and suburban development.
+Figure 6 does show a map of fires larger than 200 acres that have occurred in Marin from 1878 to 2020 (CAL FIRE California Fire Perimeters 1878 to 2020).
+Note that the map in Figure 6 also shows the perimeter of the Woodward Fire, which occurred in 2020.